NOAA-ORR-ERD/adios_oil_database/web_client/README.md

-# ember-oil-db
+# Adios Oil Database Web Client

-Web client that uses the OilDatabaseAPI to manage the NOAA  Oil Database from a web browser.
+Web client that uses the Adios oil database web API to manage the NOAA Oil Database from a web browser.

-This was built using the Ember web application framework to see how well it might satisfy the needs of such a web client.

 ## Prerequisites